camunda/camunda-docs/docs/components/modeler/web-modeler/git-sync.md

 </TabItem>
 <TabItem value='gitlab'>

-<h3> Create a new project access token </h3>
+<h3> Create a new access token </h3>

-Web Modeler requires a project access token to sync changes with your GitLab repository.
+Web Modeler requires an access token to sync changes with your GitLab repository.
+You can use the following options:

+- **Project access token** (Recommended)
+- Group access token
+- Personal access token

 Follow the [GitLab documentation](https://docs.gitlab.com/ee/user/project/settings/project_access_tokens.html#create-a-project-access-token) to generate a new project access token for your repository with the following configuration: